Chiau Wen-yan: Early life and education

-Chiau Wen-yan received his M.A.
-(1989) and Ph.D.
-(1991) from the University of Pennsylvania, U.S. after earning his B.S.
-(1976) and LL.M.
-(1980) degrees in Taiwan.
+Career

 He was honored with the 2015 National Cheng Kung University Distinguished Alumni Award in November 2015 and the Lifetime Contribution Award by the Taiwan Institute of Landscape Architects in January 2016.
 Chiau's specialties are environmental planning and management, especially with regard to the areas of city and regional planning, climate change, coastal zone management, wetland conservation, ecotourism, underwater heritage, ocean policies and environmental law.
 In fact, Chiau drafted Taiwan's Environmental Education Act, which was passed in 2010.
 In 1995 and again in 2001, the Canadian Trade Office in Taipei honored him with the Canadian Studies Award for his research on coastal zone management and marine protected areas in Canada.
 Chiau served as a representative of the Chinese Taipei delegation in the APEC Working Group Meeting on Marine Resource Conservation and Fisheries, which led to the common APEC journals for the Marine Resource Conservation Working Group and the Fisheries Working Group.
 He also held the post of editor of the international journal Ocean and Coastal Management.

 As an oceanographer, Chiau has drafted such marine blueprints as the "Vision of Maritime Countries" in 1996, the "Maritime Affairs Organization Prospectus" in 2000, the "Ocean White Paper" in 2001, the "National Vision for the Golden Decade" concerning the ocean and wetlands protection policy in 2002, the "Ocean Policy White Paper" in 2006, the "Ocean Education White Paper" in 2007, and the "Blue Revolution and Ocean Nation" policy in 2008.
 Chiau and Huang Huang-hsiung hosted the "Ocean and Taiwan Seminar" three consecutive times.
 Chiau also participated in rescuing the Free China Junk.

 Chiau was appointed the deputy director of the Environmental Protection Administration, Executive Yuan in August 2008.
 In 2011, he was nominated and ranked fifth by the Kuomintang Party as the 2012 legislator-at-large in November 2011.
 Furthermore, Chiau was appointed as the President of "R.O.C.
 Parliamentary Association for Friendship with Germany" established in the Legislative Yuan on June 10, 2015.

 Chiau advocates environmental sustainability and landscape and cultural heritage preservation and has also urged developing electronic maritime charts to maintain navigation safety.
 Meanwhile, he advocates relevant countries to be self-restrained regarding disputes over the East China Sea and South China Sea.
 He recommends upholding the concept of "peace" and "marine protected zones" so that Taiwan, China and Japan can temporarily put their dispute aside and negotiate with the "International Marine Peace Park" that is constructed jointly in the East China Sea and the South China Sea.